Skip to main content

 • Created By filter:

-• User – show only numbers your team added manually.
+• User – show only numbers added manually

-• Fluents – show only numbers automatically added from calls and campaigns.
+• Fluents – show only numbers added automatically

 How the DNC list affects campaigns

-When a campaign or outbound agent tries to call a number that is on the DNC list:
+When a campaign or outbound agent attempts to call a number that’s on the DNC list:

-• The campaign treats it as a skipped contact due to DNC.
+• The contact is treated as skipped due to DNC

 Best practices